orbitdb/orbitdb/examples/vanilla-cli-latest-ifps/README.md

 ```

 ## Usage
-The project already configured with a basic webpack bundler config, generates a build folder where you can test any of the following commands:
+The project is already configured with a basic webpack bundler config.
+It generates a build folder where you can test any of the following commands:

 ### **Eventlog:** Starts a orbitdb instance log with a local database, logging active users as logs
 ```